wavemaker/docs/learn/how-tos/create-prefab-with-partials.md

 ## Partials in Web and Mobile

-To build a Prefab for the web and mobile, you develop different partials for different viewports, and it segregates the code automatically.
+To build a Prefab for the web and mobile, you develop different partials for different viewports, which helps segregate the code.

 **For Web**: Display employees list in a *Data Table* when used in laptops, tablets, or large screens in the landscape mode.